-The student must achieve admission to candidacy within six years after admission to the program.
+The student must achieve admission to candidacy (defense of proposal) within six years after admission to the program.
 All requirements for the degree must be completed within eight years after first registration as a doctoral student.
-These time limits are maximums; full-time students will typically complete the degree requirements in five years.
+These time limits are maximums.
+Students will typically complete the degree requirements in five years.

 Students must satisfy the residency requirement for the program by completing 21 hours of continuous enrollment, either as coursework or dissertation credits.
 Residence is considered continuous if the student is enrolled in one or more courses in successive semesters until 21 hours are earned.
 All 18 hours of dissertation credit must be earned at UNC Charlotte.

 There is no foreign language requirement in the program coursework.